Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

-Since the most important components of our methods are the efficient 1D-TV prox operators, let us begin by highlighting their empirical performance.
-In particular, we compare our methods against state-of-the-art algorithms, showing the advantages of our approach.
+Since the most important components of the presented modular framework are the efficient $\tvell_1^{\oned}$ prox operators, let us begin by highlighting their empirical performance.
+We will do so both on synthetic and natural images data.

-Our solvers are implemented in C++, with calls to the LAPACK (\textsc{Fortran}) library~\citep{LAPACK}.
-To permit reproducibility and to facilitate use of our TV prox-operators, we have made our complete toolbox available at: \href{https://github.com/albarji/proxTV}{https://github.com/albarji/proxTV}